peopledoc/layout-linter/README.md

 ## how to use

-### install
+### install the linter in your app
 go to your app's folder and run `npm install github@peopledoc/layout-linter`

 ### set up your linting rules
-- create a json file containing your own custom linting rules
+- create a file containing your own custom linting rules as a json
 - these linting rules are based on CSS selectors ([read more about them here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)), and can be as generic as the name of a tag (e.g. `div`) or very elaborate.
 - here is a guide on how to set up the contents of your json file: